phel-lang/phel-lang.org/content/documentation/basic-types.md

 ## Comments

-Comments begin with a `#` character and continue until the end of the line.
+A comment begins with a `#` character and continues until the end of the line.
 There are no multi-line comments.

 ```phel
 # This is a comment